 Ms Roach earned her Bachelor of Science and Master of Science degrees from the University of Illinois in the area of animal science, molecular embryology and developmental biology.
 While earning her Master’s degree, she also worked as a Research Specialist managing an embryology laboratory.

-Founder of PhoenixSongs, Dr. Reid has more than 30 years of experience in doing cell and molecular biological studies on differentiated epithelial cells in culture, on matrix biology and chemistry, proteoglycan/glycosaminoglycan biology and chemistry, and on stem cell biology particularly of murine, rat and human livers, human biliary tree tissues and, most recently, human pancreas.
+Founder of PhoenixSongs, Dr. Reid has more than 45 years of experience in doing cell and molecular biological studies on differentiated epithelial cells in culture, on matrix biology and chemistry, proteoglycan/glycosaminoglycan biology and chemistry, and on stem cell biology particularly of murine, rat, porcine and human livers and human, porcine and murine biliary tree tissues and pancreas.

-Dr. Reid and associates have published the first reports of the identification, isolation (by immunoselection technologies) and establishment in culture under wholly defined conditions of rodent hepatoblasts, rodent hepatic stellate cell precursors, human hepatic stem cells and hepatoblasts, and most recently, biliary tree stem cells and pancreatic progenitors.
+Dr. Reid and associates have published the first reports of the identification, isolation (by immunoselection technologies) and establishment in culture under wholly defined conditions of rodent hepatoblasts, rodent hepatic stellate cell precursors, human hepatic stem cells and hepatoblasts, and most recently, human, porcine and murine biliary tree stem cells and pancreatic progenitors.

-Her background and experience establish Dr. Reid as a though leader in the areas of endodermal stem cell populations, lineage biology in liver, biliary tree and pancreas and 2-dimensional and 3-dimensional cultures of differentiated cells under wholly defined conditions
+Her background and experience established Dr. Reid as an innovative leader in the areas of endodermal stem cell populations, lineage biology in liver, biliary tree and pancreas, 2-dimensional and 3-dimensional cultures of differentiated endodermal cells under wholly defined conditions, and in grafting methods by which to transplant the cells into relevant target organs.